Christopher L. Asplund

-I am also an inaugural faculty member at Yale-NUS College in the Division of Social Sciences.
+I am a faculty member at Yale-NUS College in the Division of Social Sciences.
 As a liberal arts college, Yale-NUS focuses on excellent undergraduate education from the humanities to the sciences, active learning in small seminar-style classes, participation in community initiatives, and deep investigation through research.

-In addition to my position as an Associate Professor at Yale-NUS, I am a Primary Investigator at the N.1 Institute for Health at the National University of Singapore (NUS), and I hold courtesy joint appointments with the NUS Department of Psychology, the Centre for Sleep and Cognition (Yong Loo Lin School of Medicine), and the program in Neuroscience and Behavioural Disorders (Duke-NUS Medical School).
+In addition to my position as an Associate Professor at Yale-NUS, I am a Primary Investigator at the N.1 Institute for Health at the National University of Singapore (NUS), and I hold courtesy joint appointments with the NUS Department of Psychology, the Institute for Digital Medicine (WiSDM; Yong Loo Lin School of Medicine), the Centre for Sleep and Cognition (Yong Loo Lin School of Medicine), and the program in Neuroscience and Behavioural Disorders (Duke-NUS Medical School).